Get 20% off on Office IVR & WhatsApp Solution. Try IVRTry IVR Demo WhatsappDemo Whatsapp

 Why do we still rely on sales pitches when nobody wants to listen to them?
 It’s time to toss aside the majority of what we‘ve been taught about selling to consumers.

 Ditch The Pitch is one of the best sales books and is organized into six habits, with each habit consisting of three practices required for mastery.
 It is meant to educate how to create new, spontaneous, compelling discussions.
-These new abilities will teach you how to recognize the features that distinguish each customer and then navigate a discussion that focuses on the appropriate message for the right consumer at the right time.

 Author: Dale Carnegie